petermr/tigr2ess/program/epmc.md

 This is a fundamental concept throughout the workshop.
 The measures are:
 * **precision**.
 How accurate are the searches?
 * **recall** how much of what we search are we getting?

 In these exercises we concentrate on precision - trying to get the searches as accurate as possible.
 There are 4 categories of result:

 * **true positives TP**.
 Accurate retrieval of wanted material.
 * **true negatives TN**.
 Not getting material that we didn't want.
 * **false positives FP**.
 Getting material we didn't want.
 * **false negatives FN**.
 Not getting material we wanted.

-**We can't make any estimate of the
+**We can't make any formal estimate of the number of negatives**.
+We much keep our brains open and always ask "could we have missed something?" and try to create another query.

 ## Exercises